 The NEMNATP compiles regional transportation priorities from across MnDOT District One into a single Area Transportation Improvement Program (ATIP).
 All ATIPs combine to form the State Transportation Improvement Program (STIP).
 During the year, projects in the STIP may be have adjustments proposed through Amendments or Administrative Modifications.
 When this occurs, citizens and interested parties are entitled to submit public comments.

 The Duluth-Superior Metropolitan Interstate Council administers the Transportation Improvement Program (TIP) within the Duluth-Superior Metropolitan Area.
-The TIP is a four-year financial program that identifies all surface transportation projects that will utilize federal funds in our planning area, including the descriptions, timeframes and costs for each project.
-As this area’s designated Metropolitan Planning Organization (MPO), the MIC is required to develop and maintain a TIP document, with project identified being compiled into the ATIP and STIP.
+The TIP is a four-year financial program that identifies all surface transportation projects that will use federal funds in the MIC planning area, and includes a description, project limits, construction year, funding, and costs for each project.
+As this area’s federally designated Metropolitan Planning Organization (MPO), the MIC is required to develop and maintain a TIP document.
+Projects identified in the TIP are added into the ATIP which also includes all other projects in the eight-county NEMNATP area and then included in the STIP, which is comprised of projects from all ATPs in Minnesota.

 The NEMNATP consists of forty-seven (47) members.
 Visit the membership page to access a list of current members.
 If you are a new member, our new member packet is available here.